Maxlite 5 vs. Maxlite 4

 The expandable zipper helps you pack a little more when needed, like some souvenirs on the way home.

 This bag doesn't have a lot of options when it comes to features, but as we mentioned above, we did appreciate the expanding zipper.
 This is perfect for trips where you end up purchasing extra souvenirs and don't quite have enough space (or the items that you originally brought magically grow in size).
 Simply unzip the expansion zipper and check the bag.
 Overall though, this bag is relatively simple, which is to be expected in a lower priced model.
 It has non-elastic compression straps and two mesh pockets in its main compartment, but no folding compartment to keep a suit or nice dress wrinkle-free.
-If this feature is important to you, then our Top Pick for Business Travel, the Briggs and Riley Baseline Domestic, or the Travelpro Platinum Magna 2, are better options.
+If this feature is important to you, then our Top Pick for Business Travel, the Briggs and Riley Baseline Domestic, is a better option.
 The exterior pocket is deep enough to hold a 16" laptop in a slim case, but it does not have built-in laptop padding, and it makes the suitcase more prone to tipping over.
 Finally, this bag has a pull handle on the bottom, which is useful for tugging it out of tight spaces.

 The external pocket can fit a large laptop, but it does make it more prone to tipping forward.